-1.35 The Staffordshire Moorlands Local Plan currently forms part of the Development Plan for the District although not all of its policies have been saved beyond 2007.
-The Core Strategy and other Development Plan Documents will eventually supersede these policies.
-Those which are saved are listed in Appendix H together with an indication of which of the LDF policies will be replacing them.
+1.33 The Staffordshire Moorlands Local Plan previously formed part of the Development Plan for the District although not all of its policies were saved beyond 2007.
+The Core Strategy and other Development Plan Documents now supersede these policies.
+Those which were saved are listed in Appendix H together with an indication of which of the LDF policies now replace them.

-1.36 The general strategy of the Local Plan has been to locate new development proposals in settlements which are excluded from the Green Belt which occupies much of the western half of the District or in settlements beyond the outer limits of the Green Belt.
-Most of the housing development has been focused in the 3 towns using sites within built-up areas wherever possible but also designating some sites on the edges of settlements.
-Throughout most of the rural areas development has been limited to small infill sites or to meet local need with some modest housing and industrial development in rural service centres.
-New shopping development has generally been located within existing town centres to help strengthen their viability.
+1.34 The general strategy of the previous Local Plan had been to locate new development proposals in settlements which are excluded from the Green Belt, which occupies much of the western half of the District, or in settlements beyond the outer limits of the Green Belt.
+Most of the housing development was focused in the 3 towns using sites within built-up areas wherever possible but also designating some sites on the edges of settlements.
+Throughout most of the rural areas development had been limited to small infill sites or to meet local need with some modest housing and industrial development in rural service centres.
+New shopping development had generally been located within existing town centres to help strengthen their viability.

-1.37 In 2001 the Council began a review of the Local Plan to extend its plan period to 2011.
+1.35 In 2001 the Council began a review of the Local Plan to extend its plan period to 2011.
 However work on the review was suspended in 2003 in the light of the introduction of the new LDF legislation.
-As the revised Local Plan was never adopted it does not form part of the Development Plan and carries little weight as a material consideration in the determination of planning applications.
+As the revised Local Plan was never adopted it did not form part of the Development Plan and carries little weight as a material consideration in the determination of planning applications.